Preparing for Your Move to Indonesia

 Books and other reading materials

 There are several bookstores in bigger cities that sell foreign books and magazines, but prices will be more expensive than at home.
 Ship your favorite reading materials to Indonesia.
-The public library system in Indonesia offers only Bahasa Indonesia materials.
+The public library system in Indonesia offers only Indonesian language materials.
 Several libraries catering to the expatriate community are available.
 Several expat community organizations also run used book stores or lending libraries for their members.

 Children's toys and games

 Do bring your children's favorite toys to Indonesia. they will be immersed in a new environment and having their familiar favorite toys and games will assist in their adjustment.
-Toy stores such as Toys 'R Us stock good selections of foreign toys.
+Toy stores stock reasonable selections of foreign toys.

 Telephones from home will probably work in Indonesia.
 The jack and electrical current (for portables) may be different, but adapters would be available.
-Cellular phones (called hand phones here) are readily available in Indonesia in major international brands.
+Cellular phones (called hand phones in Indonesia) are readily available in major international brands.

 Your computer system should work in Indonesia with a transformer, if necessary, to adjust to voltage differences.
 Consider the maintenance of your computer equipment in Indonesia before shipping it.
 Branded systems may have local service distributors in Indonesia.
-Your modem should work, again it depends on the voltage.
 International brands of computer components are readily available in Jakarta.
-The modem adaptor that is required for Indonesia is RJ11.
 It is difficult to find Macintosh spare parts in Indonesia, they must be ordered from abroad.

 You may choose not to ship large items such as pianos as the high humidity could damage them.
 Instead, consider purchasing a second-hand piano to Jakarta and resell it before your departure.
 Musical instruments, like all imported items, are more expensive in Indonesia than they would be in your home country.